Skip NavigationAccessibility Statement

 At Publishers Clearing House we care about consumers and want to be sure you stay protected from SCAMMERS fraudulently pretending to be associated with our well-recognized PCH name!
 As a company that has been in business for over 50 years, PCH is an iconic brand, recognized and welcomed into households all across the country.
 And, if you are familiar with the PCH name, you can be sure the scammers know us, as well.

 Recently we've been hearing reports that scammers are accessing and using the names of our real PCH employees in their criminal attempts to deceive you.
-Names you've come to know and recognize such as Dave Sayer, Howie Guja and Danielle Lam — all real members of our famous PCH Prize Patrol.
+Names you've come to know and recognize such as Dave Sayer and Howie Guja; all real members of our famous PCH Prize Patrol.

 If you are ever contacted by someone claiming to represent PCH, or claiming to be one of our employees, and asked to send or wire money (for any reason whatsoever, including taxes); or send a pre-paid gift card or Green Dot Moneypak card in order to claim a sweepstakes prize — DON'T!
 It's a SCAM.
 If you are sent a check, told it's a partial prize award, and asked to cash it and send a portion back to claim the full prize award, DON'T. The check is fake, but the SCAM is real!